AndreasChristensen89/salary_struggle/README.md

 contexts.py - 1 line too long.
 It does not affect my code. views.py - 1 line too long.
 It does not affect my code.

-## W3 Markup Validation Service completed for all HTML pages with no errors.
+## HTML W3 Markup Validation Service
+HTML tests for all pages completed with no errors.
+It gave me a warning that adding type='text/javascript' on JavsScript files is unnecessary, however these are included at code institute and others, so I have decided to keep them.

 ### Jigsaw test CSS
 Completed with no errors for all css files.